pchp250g8-home-pascal-net-tutorials/pascal-dotnet-framework-console-sumofdigits/README.md

 SumOfDigits.
 Pascal Tutorials.
 Platform DotNet FrameWork.
 Algorithms.
 Console Application.
-A console application project written in the C# programming language and implemented in the PascalABCDotNet integrated environment.
+A console application project written in the Pascal programming language and implemented in the PascalABCDotNet integrated environment.
 The DotNet Framework Platform provides simple input/output.
 Determining the sum of digits in a number entered from the keyboard.
 The program does the following:
   1. Prompts the user for an integer.